hectorcanto/pytest-samples/README.md

 Some are already installed, see [Pipfile](Pipfile)

-* deep diff: advanced diff library that allow you to customize your diff, especially for complex structures like dicts.
-Among other features you you can ignore keys, take order into account or not, ect.
+- deep diff: advanced diff library that allow you to customize your diff, especially for complex structures like dicts.
+Among other features you can ignore keys, take order into account or not, ect.
-* *time diff and ranges*: arrow, pendulum, deloream, maya, moment, timeago, when.
+- *time diff and ranges*: arrow, pendulum, deloream, maya, moment, timeago, when.
-* Some are really  useful to complex time ranges or concepts like: a week from
+- Some are really  useful to complex time ranges or concepts like: a week from today, next monday, last Sunday of the previous month, etc.
-* today, next
-   monday, last Sunday of the previous month, etc.